How to foam roll IT Band? It’s a discussion that comes up so often among runners, that it deserved an entire article.

 If I focus on only rolling the right side, releasing that tension and allowing my body to move back in to natural alignment it resolves the ITB issues without further inflamming it through rolling.

 Need more help resolving your IT Band issues?

-Checkout my ebook which contains everything I’ve done for over 12 years to keep mine happy, to help the runners I coach and hundreds of others who have downloaded and started following the tips.
+Checkout my 80 page ebook which contains everything I’ve done for over 12 years to keep mine happy, to help the runners I coach and hundreds of others who have downloaded and started following the tips.

 How often do you foam roll?

 Instagram Daily Fun: RunToTheFinish

 Get more running tips: Pinterest

 This is really interesting to read; it’s amazing how often our bodies need gentler methods of releasing the tension instead of beating them into submission.
 I have foam rolled my IT band once, and this is good info to keep me from not doing it again.